Carlo Nason expo – Triennale Milan 2015

 Manufacturer: AV Mazzega, Murano, Italy.

-Other versions: Made in several colours and sizes.
+Other versions: This AV Mazzega LT216 table lamp exists in several colours and sizes.
 This table lamp is the smallest, often used as a bedside lamp.
 A series of larger lamps can be found here on Vintageinfo: Carlo Nason LT216 Table Lamps.

 AV Mazzega was founded in 1946 by Angelo Vittorio Mazzega.
 In 1950 his son Gianni Bruno Mazzega started working in the family’s glass factory.
 Gianni Bruno Mazzega is responsible for the creation of many beautiful lamps.